LinusBorg/vue-lib-template/README.md

 yarn start
 ```

-Some of them use lerna to run multiple long-running (watch) tasks in parallel and stream their output to the terminal.
+Some of them use [wsrun](https://github.com/hfour/wsrun) to run multiple tasks in parallel across packages and stream their output to the terminal.

-> _❗️ If you are aware of a good replacement for this one task, please open an issue.
-This is the only thing I use lerna for, essentially, and I'd be happy to drop it for something lighter_

-### `start`

-runs a continuous build process for all packages in `/packages/*` using `tsdx watch`, so all packages rebuild whenever their code (or a dependency) changes.

 ### build

+Build everything: library packages, docs and playground app
 ### play

-starts the `Vite` dev server with the playground app for testing playing around with your libraries manually.
+starts the `Vite` dev server for the playground app for testing playing around with your libraries manually.

+During `play`, no bundling has to be done as all of the library package's code is compiled JIT by Vite.

 Also is the app that cypress should test against.

 ### lint

+Run eslint on all packages

 ### test

+Run `jest` unit tests on all packages
 ### cypress

 ### cypress:open